At a Glance

 What is a personal loan?

-A personal loan is a type of loan that you get from a bank, credit union, or online lender and repay in monthly installments.
+A personal loan is a type of an installment loan that you get from a bank, credit union, or online lender and repay in monthly installments.
 These funds can be used for just about anything, including moving expenses, medical bills, home renovations, car repairs, a wedding or vacation, emergency costs, and more.

 Personal loans can be a great financing option for borrowers with good credit because they typically have fixed terms and fixed interest rates, making them easy to budget for and calculate repayment dates.
 Their loan amounts usually range from $1,000 to $100,000 with terms from 12 to 84 months.